Instructions for using Node.js on FI

 sed -i "s|SessionPath:.*|SessionPath: '/tmp/'|" cgi-node.cgi

-We save the application itself to a file
+We'll save the application itself to

 index.js